kaiser-rpg/KaiserRPG.github.io/pages/rule/creation/6_final_steps.md

 **Meta Magic**: These are modifications to your magic or your spells.

-#### Psychic Group
+#### Manifest Group
-Psychic abilities cover everything related to the area of phenomonon in reality, known as phenom, and their uses.
+Manifest abilities cover everything related to the area of phenomonon in reality, known as phenom, and their uses.

-**Psychic Projection Skill**: This represents your capacity to target creatures or objects with your phenom.
+**Phenom Projection Skill**: This represents your capacity to target creatures or objects with your phenom.
 This skill depends upon your Perception.

 **Phenom Points (PP)**: These represents points used to develop and utilize your psychic phenom.

 **Phenom Potential**: This is a special value that can only be increased by spending PP, as opposed to spending XP.
 It is based on your Willpower.

-**Psychic Modules**: This represents your capacity to utilize phenom in new or more efficient ways.
+**Manifest Modules**: This represents your capacity to utilize phenom in new or more efficient ways.

 ### Secondary Groups
 Naturally, you possess much more complexity than simply being able to fight or cast spells.
 These are known as Secondary Skills and each one is part of a Secondary Group and is linked to a specific Characteristic.
 For example, the Acrobatics Skill is in the Exertion Group and depends upon your Agility, while Sciences fall under the Intellectual Group and depend upon Intelligence.
 A complete list of Secondary Skills can be found [here](todo.html).